NEWSFLASH!

 What is important for me in Babette’s scale is that the freeze response is recognised as a greater response of the sympathetic nervous system than the fight-flight response.
 So this supports the finding of my osteopath that, following treatment with her, my system down-regulated itself from a freeze response to a fight-flight response.

-My Body's Response To The Flight Response
+My Body’s Response To The Flight Responses

 I am now wondering about the hypertension that my diabetologist has just diagnosed me with (see my post here on that).
 I saw him for my appointment just two days after I had my osteopath appointment.
 Was the high blood pressure just a temporary result of my body shifting from a freeze response to a more enlivened fight-flight response?
 When the sympathetic nervous system triggers a fight-flight response, a series of hormones are released that trigger a raise in heart rate, breathing rate and, yes, blood pressure!